Friday, September 20th • Brattleboro, VT •Retreat Farm Community Room • 45 Farmhouse Square

 We will explore:

-- Strategies for increasing buy-in and ownership of learning
+- Strategies for increasing buy-in and ownership

 - Ways to cultivate social and emotional skills such as communication, social problem-solving, relationship skills, collaboration, self-regulation, decision-making, self-awareness, emotional expression, conflict resolution and reflection